vishalbelsare/ag2/RFCs/001/[RFC] - AgentBus: Inter Agent Communication Model.md

 ## Pain points in current model

 Most of the challenges described in introduction seem to have following causes in common:
-- agents are refered to as direct python object reference
+- agents are referred to as direct python object reference
 - communication between agents is performed with direct method calls

 Additionally new agentic flow patterns are developend basically from the scratch, because there are no common building blocks from the framework.

 ## What we would like to achieve (Goals)

 Inter agent communication model that:
-- does not rely on direct python refences and method calls
+- does not rely on direct python references and method calls
 - is able to be split over the process barrier
 - lends itself to elegant implementation of current ag2 flow patterns, but also provides base for development of new ones
 - can incorporate existing ag2 agents (possibly via proxies)
 - can incorporate "foreign" agents from different frameworks (possibly via proxy)
 - can incorporate non llm agents